nadir-aitlahmouch/KTH-Royal-Institute-of-technology/README.md

 # KTH-Royal-Institute-of-technology
-Some school projets from my Machine Learning Msc at KTH Stockholm.
+Some school projects from my Machine Learning Msc at KTH Stockholm.